Akash16s/Face-Recognition-Attendance/README.md

-# Face-Recognition and attendence
+# Face-Recognition and Attendance
 Learned and implemented the Face recognition using face_recognition api

-# Attendence
+# Attendance
-Using face recognition api, self implemented algo in SceneChangeDetect.py and Multithreading pool developed a system in which one can pass argument as past cctv footage and can do facial_recognition(attendence).
+Using face recognition api, self implemented algo in SceneChangeDetect.py and Multithreading pool developed a system in which one can pass argument as past cctv footage and can do facial_recognition(attendance).

 # Processing Speed:
 50sec(changes rapid) -> 10 sec processing and largely depends upon the visual it is getting as it skips most of the part of frame in which no change occured and also no face detected.

-# Using Attendence system
+# Using Attendance system
 1. Clone the repository into a python virtual environment with installed packages :
        * face_recognition
        * dlib